typedev/KernTool4/README.md

 ---

 #### Version history:
-- `4.3.1` - `KernTool` and `SpaceArk` can now work with fonts from open designSpaces if `Designspace Editor 2` is installed. `KernTool:` bug fixed, when saving text the file will be saved only for the current font in KernTool.
+- `4.3.1` - `KernTool` and `SpaceArk (beta)` can now work with fonts from open designSpaces if `Designspace Editor 2` is installed. `KernTool:` bug fixed, when saving text the file will be saved only for the current font in KernTool.
 - `4.3.0` - Added two parts of the extension - `PairsList` and `SpaceArk (beta)` _(Documentation will come later)_.
 Fixed to support `Robofont 4.4`

 - `4.1.6` - `GroupsControl:` fixed to support Robofont 4.3